 - Autosave doesn’t always work well

-- More limited customization
+- Limited customization

 With ClickFunnels you create a series of landing pages your visitors will go through to reach a certain goal.
 It usually consists of opt-in pages, an email autoresponder, sales pages, order forms, etc.

 With ClickFunnels, you may create optin/lead capture funnels, sales page funnels, webinar funnels, membership sites, and so on.
 The tool allows for upsells and downsells and processes payments for your sales pages digitally (there is integration with Stripe, Recurly, NMI and more.)

 There is also an integrated affiliate platform to help you with product promoting.
-So, this service would be the best choice for those marketers who prefer having all their tools in the one place.
+So, this service would be the best choice for entrepreneurs who prefer having all their tools in the one place.
 However, ClickFunnels allows integration with a dozen of popular email services, so it’s possible to use only the landing page creation software and third-party services.

-Another huge benefit of ClickFunnels is the numerous tutorials that are available for the members.
+Another huge benefit of ClickFunnels are the numerous tutorials that are available for the members.
 They offer free educational content for the members and build the marketers community around the product.
 Being the part of this community it’s very easy to get a new knowledge constantly, to improve your skills and thereby, increase your profits!